Brimscombe & Thrupp Community Composters

 What can we compost?
 Composting Rules and Site Information...

-Members of the composting scheme can compost organic, domestic green garden and allotment waste.
+Members of the composting scheme can compost domestic garden and allotment organic green waste.
 BATCOM cannot take food/kitchen waste or pet litter or bedding, waste from businesses or any kind of general recycling or landfill waste.

 To help us to easily shred your garden waste and fill our composting bays, there are separate signposted areas where you can leave different types of green materials.
 If you can sort them before you come, it’s easy to pop them in the right place when you arrive.